 Tracking Progress and Adjusting Your Approach

-Socialization Activity | Puppy’s Reaction | Notes/Adjustments |
+| Socialization Activity | Puppy’s Reaction | Notes/Adjustments |

-Meeting new people | Fearful at first, then playful | Gradually increase interactions |
+| Meeting new people | Fearful at first, then playful | Gradually increase interactions |

-Exposure to loud noises | Initially startled, then calm | Continue exposure to desensitize |
+| Exposure to loud noises | Initially startled, then calm | Continue exposure to desensitize |

-Balancing Socialization with Rest and Downtime
+Balancing Socialisation with Rest and Downtime

-It’s also important to balance socialization with rest and downtime.
+It’s also important to balance socialisation with rest and downtime.
 Chow Chow puppies need time to think about their experiences and rest.
 Make sure they have a quiet, comfy spot to relax when needed.

 How to Socialize Chow Chow Puppy with People